0x3F3F/0x3F3F.github.io/_posts/2019-12-01-ETF-Bubble.md

 and not bid-up like the larger ETF constituents.
 Steve Bregman classified this bifurcated market as ["the ETF Divide"](https://horizonkinetics.com/wp-content/uploads/Grants_On-The-ETF-Divide.pdf).

-When the pendulum swings back, the overvalued stocks held within ETFs could **fall significantly** and the undervalued stocks that were left behind outperform.
+When the markets does have a pull back, there's a risk that the momentum that drove stocks higher goes into reverse, creating a negative feedback loop.
+The overvalued stocks held within ETFs could **fall significantly** and the undervalued stocks that were left behind outperform.
 Active investors may once again have their day in the sun.

 ### Suspicious PEs